listen / buy

 Koprivshtitva, Bulgaria, 5 August 2022

 We went as a choir while touring in 2010 and 2015, but Koprivshtitsva 2020 was delayed until this year.
-Ten of us travelled out and were privileged to be asked to perform on the Friday night in town.
+Ten of us travelled out for fun – and were delighted to be asked to perform on the Friday night in town, and on the Saturday morning on BNR.
+We were inspired by the skill and commitment of so many singers, and ended with had a magical evening in our village house, exchanging songs with our friends in the glorious Balkan/Greek female vocal group Pleiades.

 Leigh-On-Sea Folk Festival